jmitchell35/holbertonschool-shell/permissions/README.md

-10-mirror_permissions mirrors hello file permissions on olleh file permissions 11-directories_permissions sets subdirectories permissions to execute for all users 12-directory_permissions creates a new my_dir directory with 751 permissions
+10-mirror_permissions mirrors hello file permissions on olleh file permissions 11-directories_permissions sets subdirectories permissions to execute for all users 12-directory_permissions creates a new my_dir directory with 751 permissions 13-change_group changes group owner of hello file to school